 Below are the files to download your own pumpkin patch sign:

-There are two PDF files.
-The first has an editable city and state and the second is like the one in my photos.
+I am sharing two PDF files.
+The first file has an editable city and state and the second is like the one in my photos.

-The printables are sized at 8×10, but you can blow them up to fit your need.
+The printables are sized at 8×10 (printable on regular letter-sized paper), but you can blow them up to fit your need.

 If you want a large (20″ x 24″) already REVERSED pdf like the one I printed, then click on the file below: